How to effectively use check-ins to increase customer retention rates

 Consider the following phone call scenarios

-Customer Success Manager: “Hi, Customer.
+CSM: “Hi, Customer.
 It’s CSM.
-Thanks for setting aside the time to walk through how you’re using “Feature a” of our platform so far.”
+Thanks for setting aside the time to walk through how you’re using “Feature A” of our platform so far.”

-Customer Success Manager: “Great.
+CSM: “Great.
 Let’s take a look.
-I recall that you said you wanted to be able complete “task 1” for the purpose of _________________ (fill in the blank).
+I recall that you said you wanted to be able to complete “Task 1” for the purpose of _________________ (fill in the blank).
 How are you currently approaching this task?

-Customer Success Manager: Instructs proper approach to completing task.
+CSM: [Instructs proper approach to completing task.]
 Then says, “You also identified ____________________ as another goal for yourself in using our platform.
 Have you been able to make progress toward this goal?”

 Customer: “Not yet.
 I just haven’t had the time.
 And, honestly, things are changing around here, and I have another list of priorities now.”

-Scenario 1: “Checking In” is a passive, reactive approach to Customer Success Management.
+Scenario 1: “Check-in” is a passive, reactive approach to Customer Success Management.
 It forces the customer into a leadership role, when their priority is not figuring out how to use your platform.
 It’s getting their job done.
 Check-ins are distractions, rather than productive and focused sessions that move adoption forward.
 These meetings do nothing to promote customer retention.
 In fact, they can have a deteriorative effect if they persist.

 Scenario 2: “Follow-through” is a planned, agenda-ed, call that is goal-oriented.
-The CSM takes the lead in facilitating a specific effort that has been previously identified, and then defines the parameter for the next time they will convene.
+The CSM takes the lead in facilitating a specific effort that has been previously identified and then defines the parameters for the next time they will convene.
 When the next goal has already morphed from the original list of priorities, that’s ok.
 The CSM is agile in being able to reset (scrum with the customer) to plan for moving forward.
 These meetings are productive and contribute to the goal of customer retention.

-If routine phone meetings where your goal is to increase your customer’s adoption of your solution are common, you may want to consider some of these suggestions:
+If you are responsible for conducting phone meetings that promote adoption (and, therefore, retention), you may want to consider some of these suggestions:

 - Have an objective for the call.
 Don’t be vague, forcing the customer to waste his/her time thinking about your platform instead of his/her work.
 Make sure the objective is aligned with the customer’s goals, even if those goals have shifted.
 Shifts are opportunities to demonstrate your agility.

-- Almost all of the time the calls should be scheduled and have an agenda.
-Nobody wants their time wasted just to chat.
-Occasionally you will have opportunities for brief calls, but that should be the exception to the rule.
+- Calls should be scheduled (almost all of the time) and have an agenda.
+People don’t want their time wasted just to “chat”.
+Occasionally, you will have opportunities for brief calls, but that should be the exception to the rule.

-- Keep a continuous log of all touchpoints with your customer so that you can fully contextualize every call in alignment with their desired outcomes.
+- Keep a continuous log of all touchpoints with your customer so that you can fully contextualize every call in alignment with your customer’s desired outcomes.
 When those outcomes change, document how your suggestions shifted to accommodate their new goals.

 - Be encouraging, complimentary and positive.
 Your tone is your handshake.
 Customers want to remain engaged with people they like.
 Be likeable.